bob218q/Build-your-token-Code-Solutions-for-the-Algorand/README.md

 ![popcoin account](https://user-images.githubusercontent.com/73669069/123519103-90ace880-d6a9-11eb-918f-e5d332837854.png)

 If you use the same private and public key for this demo you can see the asset immediately and also the transaction can be found on Algorand MainNet.
 That’s really it!
-I hope I have created some useful content and thank you for your patience.
+I hope I have created useful content and thank you for your patience.